Counting Cars: Talking Bikes, Hawaii, and Bomber Eyewear with Shannon Aikau

 Today, Aikau shares his love of cars with his daughters.
 "They are learning how much satisfaction can come from fixing something that is broken, to finally making it work," he says.
 "Or, turning nothing into something."

-"The Boogie Bombs are definitely one of my favorites," he says.
+"The Bomber Boogie Bombs Sunglasses are definitely one of my favorites," he says.
 "I use the clear safety every day at work and normally the polarized while driving to cut down the glare.
 Hooking up with Bomber Eyewear has been awesome.
 While working I know my eyes are protected.
 Bomber Eyewear is a company I can trust for safety and quality.
 The frames and glasses fit comfortably.
 Bombers are not just for working in the shop, but riding, and everyday use especially at the beach."

 So, why did Aikau pick Bomber over the competition?

 "There are many eye glass companies out there," he says.
 "People have options, but Bomber is in a class of their own.
 They are affordable while providing all of the latest looks.
 Durability and Safety are probably the two most important aspects to consumers -- two things I do not have to think twice about with Bomber.
 Not to mention features like floating in water, and the polarized colored lenses.